hypo69/hypo/docs/gemini/consultant/ru/utils/jjson.md

     :param exc_info: If True, logs exceptions with traceback.
     :type exc_info: bool
     :raises ValueError: If the file mode is unsupported.
-    :return: JSON data as a dictionary if successful, or None if an error occurs.
+    :return: JSON data as a dictionary if successful, or nothing if an error occurs.
+    :rtype: Optional[Dict]
     """
     ...
 ```